FriendlyCaptcha/friendly-docs/docs/enterprise/compliance-plus-add-on/enhanced-access-control.md

 - *Role Name*: The name for your new Custom Role.
 - *Account Permissions*: These are broad permissions that you can grant to this Custom Role.
 You might for example give the `Manage Billing` permission to a Custom Role designed for your finance team, but give them no other permissions.
 - *All Apps Permissions*: The permission level you set here will be granted to this Custom Role across all Applications.
 These are the available choices:
-    - *Manage*: View, update, or delete Applications.
+    - *Manage*: View, create, update, or delete Applications.
     - *Edit*: View or update Applications.
     - *View*: View all Applications.
     - *None*: Cannot view any Applications.